Part II. Community Policies

 - Students shall not alter their student identification in any way.

 - On request, students must present their student identification to any member of the

 - A student must pay a replacement charge for lost, stolen or damaged student identification cards.

 Texas Tech University recognizes the editorial independence and press freedom of all student-edited campus media, specifically The Daily Toreador student newspaper and La Ventana yearbook.
 Student editors have the authority to make all content decisions; consequently, they bear the responsibility for the decisions they make.
 Student Media should be operated and published within the canons of responsible journalism and policies as established by the University Student Media Committee and the Department of Student Media.

 Military & Veterans Programs (MVP) is here to assist veterans and their families in achieving academic and personal success.
 The department serves as a resource to connect veterans and their family members to the university and surrounding community.
 MVP oversees the certification of Veterans Educational Benefits such as:

 - The exemption for Texas Veterans under the Hazelwood Act which provides an education

 - The educational programs such as the various educational benefits offered through the Department of Veteran Affairs.

-- Generally, student groups broadly fall under one of the following categories: Advocacy/Lobby, Campus Departmental Support, Cultural/International, Fraternity/Sorority, Graduate, Hobby/Leisure/Recreation, Honor, Law, Professional-Agricultural Sciences and Natural Resources, Professional-Architecture, Professional-Arts and Sciences, Professional-Business, Professional-Education, Professional-Engineering, Professional-Human Sciences, Professional-Media and Communications, Professional-Visual and Performing Arts, Religious, Residential, Service, and Sports Clubs.
+b.
+Generally, student groups broadly fall under one of the following categories: Advocacy/Lobby, Campus Departmental Support, Cultural/International, Fraternity/Sorority, Graduate, Hobby/Leisure/Recreation, Honor, Law, Professional-Agricultural Sciences and Natural Resources, Professional-Architecture, Professional-Arts and Sciences, Professional-Business, Professional-Education, Professional-Engineering, Professional-Human Sciences, Professional-Media and Communications, Professional-Visual and Performing Arts, Religious, Residential, Service, and Sports Clubs.

 - Recreational Sports is responsible for the oversight of the Texas Tech Sports Clubs Program.
 This program exists to promote and develop interest in sports.
 Sport club members learn new skills, engage in competition and enjoy the recreational and social fellowship of sport.